taetscher/ICARUS/README.md

 **ICARUSv2 has a mAP of 0.051 (5.1%).
 This value was calculated with the incredibly useful tool from fellow github user Cartucho: [mAP](https://github.com/Cartucho/mAP)**

+-> I had a limited time to train ICARUS as well, on bad hardware this leads to questionable results in the machine learning department of the study.

 ## ICARUS SETUP
 ### Requirements & Setup